-In the twentieth century after the birth of our Lord, during the episcopacy of Archbishop James Quigley, St. Gertrude Parish was established to serve Catholics living in the North Edgewater neighborhood of Chicago.
+In the twentieth century, St. Gertrude Parish was established to serve Catholics living in the North Edgewater neighborhood of Chicago.

 Through the efforts of six determined families and Father Peter Shewbridge, the parish community grew in faith and in numbers.

 In those days, Sunday mass was offered in Hayt School auditorium.
 With few sidewalks, the people felt the burden of carrying the altar and other necessities back and forth, week after week.
 In March of 1912, a temporary, unheated frame church was built.
 As legend has it, it was often so cold that Father Shewbridge had to place his hands around the cruets to thaw out the contents before he could pour the water and wine at the offertory.

-By the end of 1912, a 3-story combination church and school were built.
+By the end of 1912, a three-story combination church and school were built.
 The walls that separated the first-floor classrooms were rolled up on Sunday for Masses and rolled down during the week for school.
 These classrooms are still in use as the school cafeteria of the Primary School Campus of Northside Catholic Academy.

 From the very beginning, the school was staffed by Sisters of Charity of the Blessed Virgin Mary better known as BVMs.
 Their dedicated service provided an excellent education for the children of the parish for many decades.
 The building that is now called the Ministry Center was built as a convent to provide housing for the Sisters.